tomjoht/tomjoht.github.io/_restapicourse/docapis_new_endpoint_to_doc.md

 <p>The report won't include any details about riptide conditions. </p>

 <p>Note that although users can enter beach names, there are only certain beaches included in the report.
-Users can look to see which beaches are available from our website at http://example.com/surfreport/beaches_available.
+Users can look to see which beaches are available from our website at <code>http://example.com/surfreport/beaches_available</code>.
 The beach names must be url encoded when passed in the endpoint as query strings.</p>

-<p>To switch from feet to metrics, users can add a query string of &units=metrics.
-Default is &units=imperial.</p>
+<p>To switch from feet to metrics, users can add a query string of <code>&units=metrics</code>.
+Default is <code>&units=imperial</code>.</p>

 <p>Here's an <a href="http://www.surfline.com/surf-report/south-beach-ca-northern-california_5088/">example</a> of how developers might integrate this information.</p>